brandur/sorg/content/fragments/postgres-table-rename.md

 An alternative would be to disable all clients temporarily and then do the rename, and indeed a "we're down for maintenance" screen was a pretty common sight in the 2000s, but serious services in the 2020s aim to never have downtime at all.
 It's annoying for users, and painful if a service is doing some business critical.

-Practically speaking, the easiest way to administer a production database is to never rename anything, and live with the fact that some names are less-than-optical.
+Practically speaking, the easiest way to administer a production database is to never rename anything, and live with the fact that some names are less-than-optimal.
 I'd hazard to guess that this is how most shops run -- people would generally prefer to rename as appropriate, but in practice it's more time, risk, and effort than it's worth.

 ## Copy this code (#code)